derek-knox/Coding-For-Designers/book/JavaScript/Keywords.md

 Literal Value Keywords
 - `true` - helper for validating code flow
 - `false` - helper for validating code flow
-- `null` - helper for the absence of a value
+- `null` - helper for the special "absence of a value" value

 Debugging Keyword Helper
 - `debugger` -  helper for debugging